-The programme provides education and training services in the local community, including teaching about hygiene and safe water, hand-washing and sanitation.
+The program provides education and training services in the local community, including teaching about hygiene and safe water, hand-washing and sanitation.

-Susan Njerumani, Famer of maize, beans and vegetables.
-Married to Vincent with one child, and step children
+Susan Njerumani, Farmer of maize, beans and vegetables.
+Married to Vincent with one child, and stepchildren

 Past projects for investment

 Projects we've supported in the past include land purchase and tree planting in Costa Rica, solar ovens in South Africa, and biogas units and solar lamps in India.